-We’ve seen all kinds of cruisers hit the streets over the past 100 years, so we’ve put together a list of some of our favorites, but we’ve been careful to omit some of the more expensive and iconic models.
+We’ve seen all kinds of cruisers hit the streets over the past 100 years, so we’ve put together a list of some of our favorites.
 Here are the 10 best cruisers ever made…that the average rider can easily go and buy.

 The Indian Chief is arguably one of the most iconic cruiser motorcycles ever made.
 The first Chief models were made by the Hendee Manufacturing Company in 1922 before the company rebranded itself as the legendary Indian Motorcycle Company.
 It was continuous production from ’22 right up to the brand’s demise in 1953.
 However, Indian was revived in 1999, and once again in 2006.
 And today, the Indian Chief lives on.